Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

 Feb13, combine official web to business plan.
+With 1 page readme and 6 subtitles,

 Feb8, take 4 bloody hours to seperate database's original table into 2 new tables, just for multi-images upload, and combine image area elements to an IFrameEditorCard.
 I don't think we need to add TTS now, as an update surprise in next 3 months.